 The large white cross overlooking the city of Jinotega in the West side is one of the most renowned symbols of the municipality not only for the festivities that are held in its honor, but also because of the impressive views one gets after hiking the hill where this cross is situated.

-Measuring about 800 meters high, the La Cruz Hill looks dominant from any point of the city.
+Measuring about 800 meters high, the La Cruz Hill (original name is Chirinagua Hill) looks dominant from any point of the city.
 A 45-minute walk is necessary to get to the top and to be able to see Lake Apanas, the Dantali - El Diablo Natural Reserve, the city of Jinotega and the green mountains of Northern Nicaragua.

 There are two versions regarding the name of the hill.
 One of them states that the priest Agustín Morel de Santa Cruz, who lived during colonial times in the area, put a cross on top of the hill because he believed this would stop torrential rains and floods from hitting the city.